 - Cut all visible fat from the edges of the pork chops before pounding.

 - Place the pork chops on a plastic (or meat appropriate) cutting board and cover with plastic wrap.
-Pound the pork to about 1/4 inch thick.
+Pound the pork to about 1/4 inch thick using a meat mallet.

 - Use canola or vegetable oil for this recipe as they have a high smoking point and a neutral taste.